Ex-CIA Agent Valerie Plame Wants To #BuyTwitter To #StopTrump

 Trump Calls Out Senators Nancy Pelosi, Chuck Schumer On Twitter…

 TechCrunch says it is unclear whether Valerie Plame believes she can actually pull this off or if she just wants to start a discussion about getting President Trump off of Twitter.
-While Twitter CEO Jack Dorsey hasn’t made an official comment about the Plame project, in the past he has stated that the “president’s tweets suggesting violence toward journalists and others aren’t in violation of the platform’s rules.”
+While Twitter CEO Jack Dorsey hasn’t made an official comment about the Plame project, in the past, he has stated that the “president’s tweets suggesting violence toward journalists and others aren’t in violation of the platform’s rules.”

 Do you think that Valerie Plame believes that she can really buy Twitter to stop Trump from tweeting dangerous information?